Skip to content

 PrerequisiteWhy

-SPF, DKIM, and DMARC records on your sending domainRequired for deliverability — see DNS
+Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting & Conformance (DMARC) records on your sending domainRequired for deliverability regardless of transport — see DNS

 A reverse proxy in front of Posthorn (Caddy, nginx, Traefik, Cloudflare)TLS termination, HTTP/2, request logging